marcelonavarrov1/Space-Missions-Analysis/README.md

 1. What was the structure of the database?
 2. What were the differences between organisations in terms of launches and money spent?
 3. What was the distribution of the prices?
-4. What where the differences between countries in terms of launches and money spent?
+4. What where the differences between countries in terms of launches?
 5. How did lauches changed over the months and years present in the database?

 ## Skills / concepts demostrated